lalvarezcan/lalvarezcan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello!
-I'm Luis, a dedicated engineer with a deep interest in mathematics, control theory, and machine learning.
+Welcome!
+I'm Luis, an engineer with a deep love for technology and a knack for mathematics, control theory, and machine learning.

-Currently, I'm completing my dual PhD journey at Università degli Studi dell'Aquila in Italy and Centro de Investigación y de Estudios Avanzados del IPN in Mexico.
-I've always been drawn to the potentials of AI, robotics, and motor drives, and strive to use innovative technology to optimize these systems.
+Over the past five years, I've immersed myself in academic research, refining my skills and broadening my understanding of complex systems.
+Right now, I'm in the process of completing dual PhDs at Università degli Studi dell'Aquila and Centro de Investigación y de Estudios Avanzados del IPN - an exciting challenge that's shaping my academic journey.

+I'm passionate about AI and robotics, and I firmly believe in the power of innovation to transform these systems for the better.

+Here, you'll find a blend of my academic insights, professional experiences, and a showcase of my projects.
+I invite you to explore, engage with my work, and join me in navigating the thrilling world of tech.